ohmpi/ohmpi/doc/source/source_rst/software/operations/config.rst

 .. _config:
 Configuration
 *************

-The configuration of the OhmPi file `config.py` tells the software how the hardware is set up, cabled and configured.
+The configuration file `config.py` defines how the OhmPi system is assembled and expected to behave.
+It tells the software how the hardware is set up, cabled and configured.
 In certain cases, it also allows you to define hardware specifications, such as the maximum voltage that a specific MUX board can handle.
 For general purpose, most specifications can be left on default values.

 .. warning::
-  The configuration file defines how the OhmPi system is assembled and expected to behave.
   Not to be confused with :ref:`settings`.
 One configuration specified in a config.py file can handle multiple combinations of acquisition settings.

 Default configuration
 ---------------------